IlluzionzDev/LuceeFormat/README.md

-# ColdFusion Formatter
+# LuceeFormat

 This is a ColdFusion formatter (based of the Lucee dialect) for formatting and linting cfc code.
 This mainly works with .cfc (Cold Fusion Component) files.

-This was not designed to work with .cfm files as that is deemed legacy.
+This project is still in early beta, not recommended to be used in production yet.

 The project is coded in Rust for maximum performance.